 In my last blog post, I offered a look at the process HireVue takes when developing a pre-hire assessment model for each type of job.
 HireVue has always been committed to good science that creates a level playing field for all candidates and helps companies consider a larger and more diverse set of candidates than ever before.
-We created HireVue Assessments in part to eliminate the issues associated with unconscious human bias in screening interviews — and it worked.
+We created HireVue Assessments in part to reduce the issues associated with unconscious human bias in screening interviews -- and it worked.
 Our customers have shared stories of how they’ve increased the diversity of their hires as a result.
 But what about algorithmic bias?

-If you judged AI/machine-learning algorithms solely by the headlines these days, you might think that all algorithms are as biased as we humans are – or worse.
-Without deliberately working to eliminate bias that may reside in an algorithm’s training data or its data scientist creators, algorithms are absolutely at risk of inheriting the biases of humans.
+If you judged AI/machine-learning algorithms solely by the headlines these days, you might think that all algorithms are as biased as we humans are - or worse.
+Without deliberately working to reduce bias that may reside in an algorithm’s training data or its data scientist creators, algorithms are absolutely at risk of inheriting the biases of humans.
 From the earliest days of designing HireVue Assessments, the team has been deeply committed to an ethical, rigorous, and ongoing process of testing and mitigating for the presence of bias in our HireVue Assessments models (also referred to as algorithms).

 When we create a job-specific algorithm or model, a primary focus of our process is finding and eliminating factors that cause bias.
 For every model built, the HireVue team undergoes these steps: